Canadian Boating Statistics

 Most companies are Canadian-owned.
 They vary from relatively modest operations to major internationally competitive companies with the resources and management skills to withstand competition from the leading brands.

-The United States accounts for 89 percent of Canadian exports, followed by Western Europe with 3.4 percent and the rest of the world, primarily Japan and South America, with 7 percent.
+The United States accounts for 89% of Canadian exports, followed by Western Europe with 3.4% and the rest of the world, primarily Japan and South America, with 7%.

-[Canadian Boating Index: Industry Canada: Recreational Boat Industry]
+[Canadian Boating Index: Innovation, Science and Economic Development Canada: Recreational Boat Industry]

 Water Fatalities 1990-1998